-This edition was published by Kensington Books on April 5, 2011 in paperback and has 420 pages.
+This paranormal fantasy is a paperback edition that was published by Kensington Books on April 5, 2011 and has 420 pages.

 The first in the paranormal romantic fantasy series, Jackie Rutledge, set in modern-day Chicago.